BeautyScientist/GSDIANOZAS/README.md

 #### **Three hours of focus beats a day of fiddling about**

+#### **’Dopamine Down’**

+I had a rather disastrous day in terms of controlling my attention span yesterday.
+I just couldn’t get off of YouTube during the day.
+I tried to catch up in the evening.
+It turned out to be even worse.
+I didn’t get to bed until nearly midnight after an astonishingly long binge of politics, pop music and so-called self-help videos.

+As is usually the case with these things, most of what I found diverting and entertaining at the time as that’s not a trace in my memory even less than a 24 hours later.
+But there was one that seemed to describe exactly what I was going through.
+A young YouTuber suggested that Short format content is really bad for your brain.

+His contention was that neurotransmitters such as dopamine having been created by emotionally stimulating short form content then need to be broken down.
+This is itself a process that requires energy.

+He claimed that this was analogous to a hangover.
+Like most of the talk of chemistry on YouTube self-help videos that wasn’t really any proper scientific evidence presented.
+But as it happened, it fitted in pretty closely with my observations on the day.
+I went to bed late very stimulated By grasshopper style jumping from one video to another.
+I then found it very hard to get to sleep.
+I’ve woken up the next morning late and feeling rather lacking in energy.

+So my project for today is to completely avoid all short form stimulation and instead keep a careful note, in pencil on paper, of how the day pans out.
+If this stimulation hangover idea seems to be credible based on my personal experiences that could be very useful guide to activity in the future.

+If it exists, I’m going to call it a “dopamine down“.

 I usually write these articles early in the morning.
 But I was busy with something urgent.
 Having got that out of the way I then found myself unable to focus and was struggling to concentrate on anything in particular.